Words of wisdowm about skiing? The 15 biggest misconceptions about skiing

-15/06/2021 - SnowTrex
+10/06/2024 - SnowTrex

 There are many “wisdoms” about skiing.
 SnowTrex knows the skiing misconceptions.

-Ski misconception no. 1: Parents can teach their children how to ski themselves
+1. Parents can teach their children how to ski themselves

-It seems natural to accompany your child during the first attempts at slipping on the practice slope in order to accustom him to the new driving feeling.
+It seems natural to accompany your child during the first attempts at slipping on the practice slope in order to accustom them to the new driving feeling.
 During the first attempts on skis, mother or father can best take away their children’s fear, but this does not replace the professional ski course.
 In certified ski schools, professionals are at work who know tricks and tips so that with variety, play and fun, they promote the children’s attention and increase the learning effect.
 Ski schools also offer optimal training terrain with ski kindergartens, magic carpets and rope lifts.
 Of course, the learning effect of a professional instruction also applies to older “ski students”.

 The truth: Children learn skiing best at the ski school.

-Ski misconception no. 2: Everybody can adjust the bindings by themselves, the most important thing is that the boot is tight.
+2. Everybody can adjust the bindings by themselves, the most important thing is that the boot is tight.

 The truth: It’s better to have the binding adjusted at a specialist shop!

+One (!) beer on the piste at lunchtime is okay, as long as you can handle it.
+But it should never be more than that!
 Alcohol consumption during ski holidays should always be shifted to “after skiing”.
 It is well known that alcohol in the blood restricts coordination and causes perception problems.
 But skiing demands exactly that from the body: many partial movements have to be performed simultaneously, the balance has to be maintained and attention has to be paid to the other downhill skiers.
 Drunk skiers do not only endanger themselves, but also the other winter sportsmen.
 In addition, the slopes are often slushy and deep in the late afternoon and especially in spring.
 All the more skill, muscle power and concentration are required.

 The truth: Après ski party only AFTER skiing!

-Ski misconception no. 4: Winter sports are not for the elderly
+4. Winter sports are not for the elderly

 Not at all!
 Skiing and cross-country skiing is basically possible at any age.
 If you want to do winter sports, you should only be fit and adapt your technique to your own abilities.
 In the second half of life the muscle mass shrinks, the endurance performance sinks and also the balance ability as well as the reaction ability decrease.
 The skiing technique must therefore always be adapted to the age.
 Thanks to carving skis, simple and energy-saving skiing is possible.
 Many ski resorts and ski schools have adapted to the needs of best agers.
 Discounted rates for senior skiers at the lift and special ski courses help even complete newcomers of the 50+ generation to the first safe descent in just a few days.